Introduction

 The information dilemma

-On the other hand, more and more correctives has been adopted in virtuous management; for instance, we know that convertible bonds are able to deal with agency theory and signalling theory’s consequences (Berk J. & De Marzo P., 2017).
-Moreover, academic studies have supported the notion that greater managerial ownership is associated with fewer value-reducing actions by managers (Walkling & Long, 1984).
+On the other hand, more and more correctives have been adopted in virtuous management; for instance, we know that convertible bonds are able to deal with agency theory and signaling theory’s consequences (Berk J. & De Marzo P., 2017).
+Moreover, academic studies in the field of corporate governance modesl have supported the notion that greater managerial ownership is associated with fewer value-reducing actions by managers (Walkling & Long, 1984).

 Boundaries are fuzzy, today it is hard to identify, at first blush, behaviors like adverse selection (ex-ante behavior) or moral hazard (ex-post behavior), and so will until long term benefits of corporate governance will be shared across all company levels, by each stakeholder.
 This can be a starting way to improve corporate governance.